 Dodgers host the Reds on home winning streak

-TOP PERFORMERS: Shohei Ohtani leads the Dodgers with 45 home runs while slugging .619.
-Freddie Freeman is 12 for 37 with three doubles, four home runs and nine RBIs over the last 10 games.
+TOP PERFORMERS: Freddie Freeman has 34 doubles, a triple, 18 home runs and 75 RBIs for the Dodgers.
+Andy Pages is 10 for 36 with two doubles and four home runs over the past 10 games.

-Elly De La Cruz has 19 home runs, 55 walks and 77 RBIs while hitting .275 for the Reds.
-Noelvi Marte is 15 for 41 with two doubles, a triple, two home runs and seven RBIs over the past 10 games.
+Elly De La Cruz has 26 doubles, five triples and 19 home runs while hitting .273 for the Reds.
+Noelvi Marte is 13 for 41 with a double, a triple and two home runs over the past 10 games.

 Reds: Ian Gibaut: 60-Day IL (shoulder), Tyler Stephenson: 10-Day IL (thumb), Chase Burns: 15-Day IL (elbow), Nick Lodolo: 15-Day IL (finger), Wade Miley: 60-Day IL (flexor), Rhett Lowder: 60-Day IL (forearm), Carson Spiers: 60-Day IL (shoulder), Tyler Callihan: 60-Day IL (forearm), Brandon Williamson: 60-Day IL (elbow), Julian Aguiar: 60-Day IL (elbow)